icanhazbroccoli/semver/README.md

 # SemVer

 SemVer is a library for a fast version match checking written in Golang.
 Can be used by package managers and other dependency-fetching clients dealing with semantic versioning where performance matters.
-The library works 5-7 times faster than similar known Golang implementations.
+The library works several times faster than similar known Golang implementations (see Benchmarks section).

 ## Usage